How are Mortgage Payments Calculated?

 A monthly mortgage payment consists of multiple factors.
 The basic calculation of any mortgage payment is principal + interest + real estate taxes + private mortgage insurance.

-After the closing process on your house, you will receive the most important part of a mortgage payment, which is called the principal.
+After the closing process on your house, you will receive the most crucial part of a mortgage payment, which is called the principal.
 This is the actual amount of money that you have borrowed from the lender.
 The principal balance adjusts every time you make a payment.
-When a payment is made, your balance decreases, and your home equity increases.
+When you make payments towards your mortgage, the balance of the loan decreases, and your home equity increases.
 Your starting principal balance is composed of the purchase price, combined with the fees rolled into the mortgage, minus the down payment you made.

 Taxes are the third component of your monthly mortgage payment.
-This variable of the payment fluctuates on two factors: the assessed value of your home and the mill rate in your local jurisdiction.
-Both factors constantly change over time, so it is important you stay up to date.
+This variable of the amount fluctuates on two factors: the assessed value of your home and the mill rate in your local jurisdiction.
+Both factors continuously change over time, so you must stay up to date.
 You can do this by checking the assessed value of your home frequently and checking up on your local tax policy.

 Homeowners who have not paid off their mortgage are required to have homeowner’s insurance coverage.
 Depending on the area you live in, the price of insurance can vary.
 For those in disaster-prone regions or high crime areas, it will be more expensive.
 Additionally, if you are a subprime borrower, you must also carry supplemental mortgage insurance due to the risk of default.
 Private mortgage insurance (PMI) is necessary until you have paid enough principal to own 20% of the equity in your home.